cyberbotics/webots/docs/reference/proto-design-guidelines.md

 ```

 You should declare the keywords as follow:
-- If the proto goes in a category which has subcategories, you have to choose a subcategory.
-The syntax is then: `keywords:first level category/second level on`, for example: `keywords: robot/walking`.
+- If the proto fits in a category which has subcategories, you have to choose a subcategory.
+The syntax is then: `keywords:first level category/second level category`, for example: `keywords: robot/walking`.
-- If the proto goes in a category without subcategories, the syntax is : `keywords:first level category`, for example: `keywords: geometry`.
-- If the robot goes in several categories, the different categories are separated by a comma, for example: `keywords: vehicle/car, appearance/metal`.
+- If the robot fits in several categories, the different categories must be separated by a comma, for example: `keywords: vehicle/car, appearance/metal`.

 #### Description